LEGAL ANALYSIS

 Farmworkers in the U.S. often face exemptions from labor laws designed to protect workers in other industries.
 These exemptions can leave farmworkers vulnerable to exploitation and unsafe working conditions.

-The disparities illuminated by COVID-19 are the result of historically established inequities built into practices, policies, and systems that continue to put farmworkers at risk.
+The uneven health outcomes observed during infectious respiratory disease outbreaks result from historically established policy and system gaps built into practices, policies, and systems that continue to put farmworkers at risk.

 Varying Livability Standards: